DataBrewery/cubes/doc/slicing_and_dicing.rst

 details.

-To learn what features are provided by the browser for particular cube use the :meth:`cubes.AggregationBrowser.features` method which returns a dictionary with more detailed description of what can be done with the cube.
+To learn what features are provided by the browser for particular cube use the :meth:`cubes.Browser.features` method which returns a dictionary with more detailed description of what can be done with the cube.